ray-project/ray/doc/source/actors.rst

       Counter = ray.remote(Counter)

+      a = Counter.remote()

   .. group-tab:: Java

-    Unlike Python, you don't need to modify your Java class to make it a Ray actor class.
-You can create an actor with a constructor of the Java class or a factory method.
+    You can convert a standard Java class into a Ray actor class as follows:

     .. code-block:: java